JuliaParallel/MPI.jl/docs/src/reference/api.md

 on the implementation, but usually allows 64-bit integer counts, so these are the methods to use for messages of more than `typemax(Cint)` elements.

 They can be called against any supported MPI library.
-Where the library predates MPI 4.0 and does not provide them, each `MPI_Foo_c` falls back to the narrow `MPI_Foo` at precompilation time.
+Where the library does not provide them, each `MPI_Foo_c` falls back to the narrow `MPI_Foo` at precompilation time.
+That is
+all-or-nothing: an implementation may ship only part of the set -- Intel MPI 2021.11 has `MPI_Send_c` but not `MPI_Type_size_c` -- and because the count types below are one choice for the whole package, using the large-count entry points that happen to be present would leave a `Ref{MPI_Count}` reaching an entry point that wants a `Ptr{Cint}`.
 A count that does not fit in an `int` then raises an `InexactError` instead of being silently truncated. [`MPI.API.HAS_LARGE_COUNT`](@ref) says which of the two is in use.